Azure-Samples/apim-genai-gateway-toolkit/capabilities/latency-routing/README.md

 3. Two minutes into the test, the script re-configures the simulator latencies so that PAYG1 is slow and PAYG2 is fast.
 This occurs just after the backend latencies are measured, so there is a minute of the test where the APIM latency information is stale.
 During this time the request latency via APIM will be higher.

-4. A minute after the back-end latencies were re-configured, the latencies are measured again and the `set-preferred-backends` endpoint is called to pass the new ordered list of backends.
+4. A minute after the backend latencies were re-configured, the latencies are measured again and the `set-preferred-backends` endpoint is called to pass the new ordered list of backends.
 After this point, the latency of calls via APIM is reduced as the policy is routing to the current faster API.

 After the load test is complete, the script waits for the metrics to be ingested into Log Analytics and then queries the results.